 As the name suggests,Women’s Review of Books is a publication that reviews books written by and about women.
 They pay well, at $100 per review, but only accept journalists, professionals, and experienced reviewers for the task.

 6. Booklist Publications

 Booklist Publications is a list of reviews meant for librarians to fill their school libraries with quality books.
-Only assigned reviews are accepted and most of them do reviews in-house.
+Booklist accepts freelance book reviews – assigned reviews only and most of them do reviews in-house.
 The reviews they do outsource have specific requirements.
 They pay between $12.50 – $15 for reviews, but reviews published in the magazine may be worth more money.